hyperledger/besu-docs/docs/private-networks/tutorials/sirato-explorer.md

 description: Using the Sirato Explorer on a privacy enabled Besu
 ---

-# Epirus Explorer
+# Sirato Explorer

-Epirus is an EVM explorer that provides an overview over the whole network, such as block information, wiew contracts metadata as well as search for transactions.
-Epirus supports public and private networks.
+Sirato is an EVM explorer that provides an overview over the whole network, such as block information, wiew contracts metadata as well as search for transactions.
+Sirato supports public and private networks.
 This tutorial will walk you through how to setup Sirato Explorer with privacy-enabled Besu network.

 The instructions recommends you have setup a privacy enabled-network in your local development environment.
 But the configuration should apply to any compatible EVM network.